JTWang2000/FreeShap/README.md

-# FreeShap
+# FreeShap: Helpful or Harmful Data?
+Fine-tuning-free Shapley Attribution for Explaining Language Model Predictions [ICML 2024]
-Efficient fine-tuning-free approximation of the Shapley value (FreeShap) for instance attribution based on the  neural tangent kernel.
+This is the official implementation of the ICML 2024 paper "Helpful or Harmful Data?
+Fine-tuning-free Shapley Attribution for Explaining Language Model Predictions"

 # Prepare the conda environment